 Other GE businesses are now considering implementing Plain Language into their own contracts.
 GE Additive, a new manufacturing business, plans to use Plain Language contracts from the start.
 “Plain Language introduces, preserves and grows the entrepreneurial spirit,” says Eric Kantor, GE Additive general counsel.
 “What we want to do is help our team mitigate risk without cluttering their agreements in a way that slows them down.”

-Burton says Plain Language done right is a differentiator that aligns directly with the GE Beliefs.
-“My utopia,” he says, “is two non-lawyers sitting over lunch and reading the document, understanding it and signing it.”
+“My utopia,” Burton says, “is two non-lawyers sitting over lunch and reading the document, understanding it and signing it.”